okcha4ever/aghitni/README.md

 # Aghitni by FreedomCoders

-to run clone the repo and create `.env` file with the `.env.example` credintials in it (copy .env.example into .env)
+to run, clone the repo and create `.env` file in the root directory with the `.env.example` variables and replace it with your credentials in it (copy .env.example into .env)

 run `npm install`